 Is It Safe to Travel to Tunisia in 2026?

 Tunisia is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Tunisia due to terrorism, with some areas having increased risk.
-A country-wide state of emergency is in effect, granting security forces more authority to maintain civil order.
+Exercise increased caution in Tunisia due to terrorism, crime, and unrest.
+There is a country-wide state of emergency in effect, giving security forces more authority to maintain civil order.

 Key concerns cited in the advisory: